LearnFintech / SaaS

 Lessons for Founders

-1. Build for the Environment
+1. Build for the real environment, not the demo

-4. Sales is the Strategy
+4. Sometimes sales is the strategy

 Key Takeaways